-Some of the changes that come with pregnancy can be less than appealing.
-Stretch marks are one such change that we’re sure you could do without.
-But what exactly are stretch marks?
-How do they form?
-And is there any way to prevent stretch marks during pregnancy?
-We’ll answer all those questions in this article.
+But some of the changes that come with pregnancy can be less than appealing.
+Stretch marks are one such change that we’re sure you’d rather do without.

 What Are Stretch Marks And How Do They Form?